lhuang-pvamu/softbody/README.md

 # Softbody Simulation

 The code is to simulate softbody robots using Taichi

+Support version:
+Taichi = 0.8.1